The hotelier’s ultimate guide to occupancy forecasting

 Pickup and pace are always top of mind for revenue managers.

 You can use these metrics and KPIs to continually hone your occupancy forecast over time.
-Valuable questions we can ask include:
+Valuable questions include:

 Are you already pacing ahead of where you thought you would be at this point in the booking curve?